jbrenner2016/hello_world/README.md

 # hello_world
-An actual repository from Udemy course "Python - Zero To Hero"
+An actual repository from Udemy course "Python - Zero To Hero".
+I am a complete novice.
+Mostly.